What is a central line-associated bloodstream infection?

 What we are doing to improve:

-- A committee including doctors, nurses and a parent representative reviewed the best ways to improve and standardize central line care throughout the hospital.
+• A committee including doctors, nurses and other healthcare team members reviewed the best ways to improve and standardize central line care throughout the hospital.

 What can families do to help prevent central line-associated bloodstream infections?

-- Good hand washing is the most important way to prevent infection and the spread of germs.
+• Good hand hygiene is the most important way to prevent infection and the spread of germs.

-- Make sure that all doctors and nurses clean their hands with soap and water or alcohol-based foam before and after caring for your child.
+• Make sure that all caregivers clean their hands with soap and water or alcohol-based foam before and after caring for your child.

-- If the bandage comes off or becomes wet or dirty, tell your nurse or doctor immediately.
+• If the dressing that covers the central line comes off or becomes wet or dirty, tell your nurse or doctor immediately.